JOE KUALA "The Road to Old Koloa Town"

 And the Hurricane’s Iwa and Iniki, Iwa was nothing to sneeze at, but Iniki was a knock out, she could sweep you off your feet.
 To have been there when her winds were screaming all around you at 140 mph would be something else.
 Iniki was the most powerful Hurricane to hit the Hawaiian Islands in recorded history.
 Joe was there and the experience of an hour before, the hour of the eye and the hour after the hurricane is an experience Joe will never forget.

 Something else Joe hasn’t forgotten was his surfing.
 I asked Joe about his surfing and when he started.
 It was back in 1957 when he was going to Washington Intermediate School that he took up surfing with his friends.
-Joe would go surf with Donald Takayama, Raymond Patterson, George “Boogie” Kalama and Jay Manago to name an abbreviated few.
-They would go out at Ala Moana where the newly built Ala Wai Yacht Harbor was home for many yachts from around the world.
-Joe enjoyed those days when his friends were the crowd out in the water.
+Joe would go surf with Donald Takayama, Raymond Patterson, George “Boogie” Kalama and Jay Manago to name a few.
+They would go out at Ala Moana the surf break at the entrance of the newly built Ala Wai Yacht Harbor.
+Joe enjoyed those days when his friends were the crowd.

 During 1963 Joe met Marty who would become his wife and the mother of their 2 girls.
-She also worked at Inter-island doing the office work.
+Mickey hired her to do the office work.
 Joe was laminating, Mike Diffenderfer was shaping, Dan Haut and Jim Campbell were glossing and Doug Haut was sanding.
 There would be others working at Inter Island like John Kelly Jr., Sparky, Jack Shipley and others.